edchelstephens/react-flux/NOTES.md

 > eg. const [email, setEmail] = useState("")

-## useEffect -> runs immediately after each render, accepts two arguments, the function to call for the side effect and then the second argument which is the dependency array.
+## useEffect -> runs immediately after each render, accepts the following arguments:,

+## 1st, the function to call for the side effect,

+## 2nd, the dependency array.

+## You can also run code on unmounting by returning a function from useEffect.

 ### Dependency array is important because the effect re-runs only when any values listed in the dependency array change.